Skip to main content

 • Do not include conversions with a conversion date in the future.

-Each product should be its own record, with a conversion quantity of “1” and its value in the “transaction_amount” field.
+Each product should be its own record, with a "conversion quantity" of “1” and its granular item value in the “transaction_amount” field.

-Use the “ordinal” field to insert a unique ID that represents the transaction.
+Use the “order_id” field to insert a unique ID that represents the transaction.
 This would be the same across all conversions in a transaction.

-The total setup for the Campaign Manager Offline Conversions API will take about a week.
-After the delivery is sent, it will take approximately 2-3 days before you may view the conversion data in DV360.
+The total setup for the Campaign Manager 360 Offline Conversions API will take about a week.
+After the delivery is sent, it will take approximately 2-3 days before you may view the conversion data in CM360.

 For any further questions, create a case in the LiveRamp Community portal.